mehdihadeli/awesome-software-architecture/docs/architectural-patterns/microservices/microservices.md

 - [run-aspnetcore-microservices](https://github.com/aspnetrun/run-aspnetcore-microservices) - Microservices on .Net platforms which used Asp.Net Web API, Docker, RabbitMQ, Ocelot API Gateway, MongoDB, Redis, SqlServer, Entity Framework Core, CQRS and Clean Architecture implementation.
 See Microservices Architecture and Step by Step Implementation on .NET Course w/ discount
 - [run-aspnet-identityserver4](https://github.com/aspnetrun/run-aspnet-identityserver4) - Secure microservices with using standalone Identity Server 4 and backing with Ocelot API Gateway.
 Protect our ASP.NET Web MVC and API applications with using OAuth 2 and OpenID Connect in IdentityServer4.
 Securing your web application and API with tokens, working with claims, authentication and authorization middlewares and applying policies.
 - [ModernArchitectureShop](https://github.com/alugili/ModernArchitectureShop) - The Microservices Online Shop is an application with a modern software architecture that is cleanly designed and based on.NET lightweight technologies.
 The shop has two build variations.
 The first variant is the classic Microservices Architectural Style.
 The second one is with Dapr.
 Dapr has a comprehensive infrastructure
 - [run-aspnet-grpc](https://github.com/aspnetrun/run-aspnet-grpc) - Using gRPC in Microservices for Building a high-performance Interservice Communication with .Net 5.
-See gRPC Microservices and Step by Step Implementation on .NET Course w/ discount->
+See gRPC Microservices and Step by Step Implementation on .NET Course w/ discount
 - [coolstore-microservice](https://github.com/jbossdemocentral/coolstore-microservice)
 - [practical-clean-ddd](https://github.com/thangchung/practical-clean-ddd) - A simplified and effortless approach to get started with Domain-driven Design, Clean Architecture, CQRS, and Microservices patterns
 - [shopping-cart-k8s](https://github.com/thangchung/shopping-cart-k8s) - Service Mesh patterns for Microservices